ikny/lem-dev/dev/log.md

 Now it works, but:
 1) I cannot delete tracks
 2) it is very unsafe (rn alsa: underrun occured error happened, and the whole stream terminated mid-sesh)

+### ???
+I store tracks as list[NDarray]
+-> that is perhaps why it is so slow

+Okay, now i can delete tracks.

+- tracks should fill the canvas horizontally
+(- add metronome button (+ metronome flag in the callback))
+- write comments for all the code
+- write the logic
+    - add error handling
+    - ~~solve the threading challenges~~
+    - ~~implement deletion of tracks~~
+- encapsulate those properties that should be